Ice Cold in Alex: Production

+Writing and casting

 The film was based on the 1957 novel Ice Cold in Alex and its serialisation (as Escape in the Desert) in the magazine Saturday Evening Post.
 The New York Times described the book as "an excellent escape story played out in the best Hitchcock manner."

 The screenplay contains multiple key changes from the novel, including making Anson rather than Pugh the protagonist.
 ABPC bought the rights and assigned T. J. Morison to collaborate on a treatment with Landon under the supervision of Walter Mycroft.

 Richard Todd says he turned down a lead role because he felt the story was far fetched and he was getting tired of military roles.

+Filming

+Filming began 10 September 1957 in Tripoli, Libya.
 The producers had intended to shoot the location work for Ice Cold in Alex in Egypt, but they had to switch to Libya because of the Suez conflict.
+Several British films were being shot in Africa at around this time, including No Time to Die, Nor the Moon by Night and The Black Tent.
+Interiors were filmed at Elstree Studios.